AviWind02/EasyTrainers/README.md

 ## Note
 This isn’t meant to be a "perfect" trainer.
 It’s a passion project that grew over time.
-If it makes your Cyberpunk sessions more fun: I think I did well! :)
+If it makes your Cyberpunk sessions more fun: I think I did well!
 If you want to help improve it, even better.
-Thanks for stopping by.
-— Avi

 ---